pub struct Store<'b, T: Config> {

 See: WebAssemblySpecification 2.0 - 7.1.10 - global_alloc

-Sourcepub fn global_type(&self, global_addr: GlobalAddr) -> GlobalType
+Sourcepub fn global_type_unchecked(&self, global_addr: GlobalAddr) -> GlobalType

-pub fn global_type(&self, global_addr: GlobalAddr) -> GlobalType
+pub fn global_type_unchecked(&self, global_addr: GlobalAddr) -> GlobalType

 Returns the global type of some global instance by its addr.